f-marchi/alma-classifier/README.md

 2. **AML Epigenomic Risk**: Predicts 5-year mortality probability for AML patients
 3. **38CpG AML Signature**: Risk stratification using targeted 38 CpG panel

+## New version coming soon

+In the next two weeks, we plan to release ALMA-Classifier v0.2.0, which will include significant accuracy improvements and a new autoencoder-transformer architecture. v0.1.4 (current) will remain available.

 ## Installation

 ### Docker (recommended)